Pfoxj/Main/contents/builders-day/index.md

   bio: "Zooko has more than 20 years of experience in open, decentralized systems, cryptography and information security, and startups.
 He is recognized for his work on DigiCash, Mojo Nation, ZRTP, \u201CZooko's Triangle\u201D, Tahoe-LAFS, BLAKE2, and SPHINCS.
 He is also the Founder and CEO of Least Authority.
 He sometimes blogs about health science.
 He tweets a lot.
 Zcash is a decentralized and open source cryptocurrency that aims to set a new standard for privacy through the use of groundbreaking cryptography. "
   isScienceFair: false
   home: Colorado
+- name: Jim Nelson
+  subtitle: Internet Archive
+  image: /static/img/people/jim_nelson.jpg
+  bio: "Jim Nelson is a Cluster Operations Engineer at the Internet Archive.
+Prior to joining the Archive, he was lead engineer and Executive Director of the Yorba Foundation, an open-source nonprofit.
+In the past he's worked at XTree Company, Starlight Networks, and a whole lot of Silicon Valley startups you've probably never heard of.
+Jim\u2019s novel Bridge Daughter is now available from Kindle Press."
+  isScienceFair: false
+  home: SF